TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 # More about me

-* Born in 1984, residing in Zielona Góra city, Poland;
+* Born in 1984, residing in Zielona Góra city, Poland.

-* In the years 2003 - 2008 I studied: 'Technical and Information Technology Education' at the University of Zielona Góra, where, among other things, I acquired basic knowledge of computer science and programming (general computer science, HTML and programming languages - mainly Turbo Pascal) and gained pedagogical preparation for teaching technology and computer science ( IT teaching practices);
+* In the years 2003 - 2008 I studied: 'Technical and Information Technology Education' at the University of Zielona Góra, where, among other things, I acquired basic knowledge of computer science and programming (general computer science, HTML and programming languages - mainly Turbo Pascal) and gained pedagogical preparation for teaching technology and computer science ( IT teaching practices).

-* I have many years of experience in production work as production supervision, process setting and machine repair;
+* I have many years of experience in production work as production supervision, process setting and machine repair.

-* Experience as a CNC operator (as well as the course "Operation and programming of numerically controlled machine tools");
+* Experience as a CNC operator (as well as the course "Operation and programming of numerically controlled machine tools").

-* Years 2020/2021 Postgraduate studies: Programming Java applications, WSB University in Wrocław;
+* Years 2020/2021 Postgraduate studies: Programming Java applications, WSB University in Wrocław.

-* Currently, I have over a year of experience as a Junior Software Developer in a company from the financial industry.
-The position held has a Java profile (in practice, it also covers programming in Kotlin, and also includes 'frontend' work with the Angular framework and several other technologies).
+* Currently, I have almost two years of experience as a Junior Software Developer in a company from the financial industry.
+The position held has a Java profile.
+In practice, it also covers programming in Kotlin, and also includes 'frontend' work with the Angular framework and several other technologies.

-* Although I did not work 'commercially' in the IT sector, I have some IT knowledge (including programming) gained years ago.
-And for years I have been interested in controlling the production process in industry (interest in automation, CNC machines, attempts to start a business based on manufacturing a product on CNC in the past);
+* A few years ago (before taking up a job in IT) I decided to take an interest in "typical" programming and a more "modern" language (as opposed to Pascal), such as Java, so that in the future I could change the nature of my work to be more independent and universal, not directly related to production work.

-* Recently, I decided on my own initiative (beyond my professional duties) to create the production tools described above, which help some employees to supervise production in the plant where I was employed until recently (September 2022);
+* While still working at the production plant, I decided on my own initiative (above and beyond my professional duties) to create the production tools described above, which help some employees supervise production at the plant where I was employed until September 2022.

 * Since February 2023, I have been employed as a Junior Software Developer in a company from the financial industry.